AbdessamadTzn/Bharat-Intern/README.md

 # Bharat-Intern
 Data Science Intern at Bharat Intern

-Fir this internship, I will be working on the following tasks:
+For this internship, I will be working on the following tasks:

 ## - SMS Classifier:
 Develop a text classification model to classify SMS as either spam or non-spam using data science techniques in Python.